textGamex/Moder/README.md

+> [!NOTE]
-**The current development focus has shifted to VModer, the successor of Moder.
+> The current development focus has shifted to VModer, the successor of Moder.
 VModer is a VS Code extension.
-For more details, please refer to the [Repository](https://github.com/textGamex/VModer).**
+For more details, please refer to the [Repository](https://github.com/textGamex/VModer).

----

 English | [简体中文](Docs/README.zh-CN.md)